AndreMilota/Simple_MMUI_3/README.txt

 Exploring text manipulation: Another experiment could involve seeing if the system can handle more complex examples where the LLM performs text manipulation.

+10-9-2024 Andre
+open AI brance
+This branch lets you run the one_step_tests using an Open Ai model it may have broken all the other runtimes though.